Back to Blog

 • Create custom tasks for anything

-• Multi-category support (fitness, yoga, nutrition, habit, mobility, mindfulness)
+• Multi-category support (fitness, yoga, nutrition, habit)

 • Build a 30-day program in 5 minutes